Eleanor de Montfort

 The Siege of Kenilworth Castle

-Find out how Henry III’s assault on de Montfort supporters at Kenilworth in 1266 turned into the longest siege in English medieval history.
+Find out how Henry III’s assault on de Montfort supporters at Kenilworth in 1266 turned into one of the longest sieges in English medieval history.

 -